Die Bergamotte - ein aromatisches Wunder

 Find out all about bergamot, the aromatic citrus fruit from the south of Italy.

 "Similar to lemon, but different," that’s how many would describe bergamot.
-This citrus fruit from the south of Italy enhances perfumes, cosmetics, teas and desserts with its fresh aroma.
+This citrus fruit from the south of Italy enhances perfumes, cosmetics, teas, and desserts with its fresh aroma.
 What exactly makes it so special, where does this fruit come from, and can you even grow it at home?
 Join us on a journey to discover the aromatic wonder that is bergamot.

 The History of Bergamot

 The origin of the much-desired bergamot is shrouded in many myths.
 Like all citrus fruits, bergamot originally comes from Asia.
-How it came to Europe, whether through the mediaeval Crusades or even with Christopher Columbus himself, remains unclear to this day.
+How it came to Europe, whether through the medieval Crusades or even with Christopher Columbus himself, remains unclear to this day.
 Its history is also a mystery to researchers: bergamot could be the result of deliberate breeding or mere chance.
 What is certain is that the particularly intensely scented bergamot is a hybrid between the citron lemon and the bitter orange.
-From the former, it inherited its bright-yellow peel and from the latter, its typically round shape.
+From the former, it inherited its bright-yellow peel, and from the latter, its typically round shape.

 Bergamotte Frucht